6 min read

 1. The “other self”.
 It resides beneath your outer personality and is usually an amalgamation of many sub-personalities.
 Something distinctly different from your conscious personality, forming as a secondary byproduct of the initial ego formation process itself.

 2. Your idealized self.
-The type of personality which we adore from a very early age, one we idealize and wish is who we were.
+The type of personality that we adore from a very early age—one we idealize and wish for—is who we are.
 Certain aspects of this self may also be present in the other self that is hidden within us.

 4. Your trusted friend.
 An aspect of yourself that is very similar in characteristics and personality to your outer personality.
-Akin to the voice inside your head which you frequently speak to in an attempt to understand yourself.
+It‘s essentially like having a voice inside your head, which you frequently speak to in an attempt to understand yourself.

 5. The intentionally designed personality.
 This refers to a phenomenon where you create a new version of yourself as your alter ego.